 Note:You may use ‘will_be_drbuddied 1’ option to turn on this tag.
 This will run the only the motion and eddy distortion correction in DIFFPREP.
 You may then refer to section on DRBUDDI for further steps in generating EPI corrected data.
 Also refer the section on DIFFPREP outputs to see what outputs will be generated in the proc folder if the will_be_drbuddied option is turned on.

 Note:It is essential to look at your bmtxt files for both up and down data to make sure they match.
-For optimal use of DRBUDDI correction, the signs on all columns and rows in the up_bmtxt should match to the corresponding rows and columns in the down_bmtxt file.
+The signs on all columns and rows in the up_bmtxt should match to the corresponding rows and columns in the down_bmtxt file.
 Please refer to DRBUDDI section for information on outputs if these two bmtxts do not match.

 7.1.
 Registration steps during DIFFPREP